Immigration is an issue?

 Thursday, December 06, 2007

 The United Methodist News Service is reporting today how an interfaith coalition is circulating an odd petition on "immigrant neighbors".
-From the Iowa Interfaith Immigration Coalition
+From the Iowa Interfaith Immigration Coalition:

 We pledge ourselves as people of faith and goodwill to stand with our immigrant neighbors who have come to the United States from throughout the world.
-Recognizing the moral imperative to welcome the stranger in our midst, we commit ourselves to support laws that affirm their dignity, preserve their families, and acknowledge the value of their presence among us.”
+Recognizing the moral imperative to welcome the stranger in our midst, we commit ourselves to support laws that affirm their dignity, preserve their families, and acknowledge the value of their presence among us.On it's face, this is a truly faithful statement.
+However, in the current political environment it is also a dishonest statement.
+The issue isn't about immigrants, the issue is about illegal imigration.

 UCC Iowa Conference Minister Rich Pleva is quoted in the UMNS article: